intunist/english-labeling-guide/GUIDE.md

 - [aa l] is invalid, always label as [ao l]
     - fall [f ao l]
 	- falling [f ao - l ih ng]
+    - some dictionaries will label US English with [aa l] and [ao l] sporatically and UK English with [ao l] exclusively.
+This is an odd arbitrary decision with no real purpose.
 - [iy l] can sometimes sound like [iy ax l], label as [iy l] as this is not a true vowel and more a transition from [iy] to [l]
 - Incidental sounds, such as "new" being pronounced as [n y uw] or [n ih uw], the [y]/[ih] should be ignored in most cases.
 	- This is because the [ih] is ACTUALLY [ix] (i-shape schwa).
 Very easy confusion.
 Same as [ax] in the prior note.